 ITU-R M.2092 Technical characteristics for a VHF data exchange system in the VHF maritime mobile band

-Reports:

 1 Introduction

 Maritime radiocommunication authorities have received many reports of electromagnetic interference (EMI) emanating from light emitting diode (LED) lighting systems on marine vessels.
 These reports have been primarily focused on interference to the automatic identification system (AIS) and to VHF marine radios, both of which operate in the 156-162 MHz band and are essential to safety of navigation and safety of life.
 It was found that most LED lighting systems on marine vessels cause significant desensitization of the receivers of both the AIS and the VHF marine radios, especially when the LED lamps are located in close proximity to the AIS antenna and/or the VHF radio antenna.
+The latest bulletin (refer to footnote 1.ii. below) announces the final approval of a new maritime EMI standard RTCM 13700.0, 13 April 2022 which follows the analysis and test procedures recommended in this report.

 2 Interference protection criteria for automatic identification system and VHF marine radios from unintended radiation sources